Lee's Family Reunion: Malaysia broadcast

 The drama was broadcast on 8TV in original Hokkien language under the English title Lee's Family Reunion from Monday to Friday, at 18:00 MST starting 2012.

 Singapore broadcast

 Due to local broadcast laws prohibiting radio or television broadcasts in Chinese dialects, the show was dubbed into Mandarin when it aired on Singapore's MediaCorp Channel 8, thus making it the first channel to broadcast the show in Mandarin.

 The show is currently aired on Mediacorp Channel 8 on Saturdays from 7 to 9:00 pm and from 7 to 10:00 pm on Sundays with English and Chinese subtitles and ended its run on 19 May 2018.

 Repeat Telecast (2019)

-The drama Night Market Life ended its repeat telecast on 11 September 2019.
-It succeeded the 10.30 am – 12.30 pm timeslot from Monday to Thursday (Except on Fridays due to The Butterfly Chalice at 10.30pm and E Getai at 11.30pm) on Mediacorp Channel 8 with Chinese subtitles and it ended its repeat telecast on 8 June 2021 which Spring Flower succeeded the 10.30am to 12.30pm time slot.
+The drama succeeded the 10.30 am – 12.30 pm timeslot from Monday to Thursday (Except on Fridays due to The Butterfly Chalice at 10.30pm and E Getai at 11.30pm) on Mediacorp Channel 8 with Chinese subtitles and it ended its repeat telecast on 8 June 2021.